skooter500/DT228-OOP-2015/README.md

 Try experimenting with colours!

-Now try and figure out how to these patterns:
+Now try and figure out how to draw these patterns:

 ![Sketch](images/p2.png)